himanshuo/life-of-learning/articles/parallel/lecture_13.md

 * This is not necessarily first executable statement.
 * You need to allow system to do any necessary setup.
 * establishes default communicator
+* `do not mess with argc and argv before calling MPI_Init`

-###### Communicators
+##### Communicators
-Communicator: opaque object that provides message-passing environment for processes
+Communicator - communication context. this simply provides the message-passing environment for processes to talk to each other

-We only have to use MPI_COMM_WORLD

-MPI_COMM_WORLD
-  * default communicator
+  * default: MPI_COMM_WORLD
-  * Includes all processes

-We can create new communicators, but won't in this class
+  * can create new communicators, but won't for this class
+  * a given communicator will be for all processes on system
+  * a communicator generally is a subset of all tasks to talk to.
+MPI_COMM_WORLD is for all tasks

 ![](lecture_13-images/ab9f7b6abe158a75c5cfea38cde3bfab.png)
+  * default MPI_COMM_WORLD communicator
-* note each process is address space disjoint
+  * each process is address space disjoint
-* you can rank processes
+  * each process has a rank (id)

 ##### Determine number of processes